Efficient Vision Transformer for Human Pose Estimation via Patch Selection: Experiments

 \subsection{Results}

-The performance of our proposed methods and other convolutional and transformer-based methods on three datasets, namely the COCO val set, the MPII test set, and the OCHuman test set, is presented in Table \ref{tab:multi}.
-Our experiments show that ViTransPose outperforms all, but is computationally expensive.
-However, our proposed patch selection method proves to be beneficial in this regard, as it significantly reduces computational costs while maintaining high accuracy.
-We used LiteHRNet~\cite{Yu2021LiteHRNetAL}, a lightweight and less accurate pose estimation network, to guide the patch selection method, which allowed us to achieve a significant improvement in efficiency with only a minor decrease in accuracy.
-We can also control the drop in accuracy by changing the number of neighboring patches.
-The trade-off between performance and computational complexity for the neighboring patch selection method is depicted in Figure~\ref{fig:tradeoff}.
+The performance of our proposed methods and other convolutional and transformer-based methods on three datasets, namely the COCO val set, the MPII test set, and the OCHuman test set, are presented in Table \ref{tab:multi_v1}.
+We used LiteHRNet~\cite{Yu2021LiteHRNetAL}, a lightweight and less accurate pose estimation network, to guide the first two patch selection methods.
+Additional results of the joint-token-based patch selection method on AI Challenger val set, CrowdPose test set, and JRDB-Pose val set is presented in Table \ref{tab:multi_v2}.
+The remaining patch selection methods were not evaluated on these benchmarks as we were not able to find lightweight pose estimators trained on them.
+Our experiments show that \method\ without patch selection outperforms all, but is computationally expensive.
+However, our proposed patch selection methods proves to be beneficial in this regard, as it significantly reduces computational costs while maintaining high accuracy.
+For instance, we achieve a reduction of 30\% to 44\% in GFLOPs with a slight drop in accuracy ranging from 1.1\% to 3.5\% for COCO, 0\% to 0.6\% for MPII, and 0.7\% to 3.5\% for OCHuman.
+We can also control the drop in accuracy by changing the number of patches to be selected.
+The trade-off between performance and computational complexity for the neighboring and joint-token-based patch selection methods is depicted in Figure~\ref{fig:tradeoff}.
+The neighboring and skeleton patch selection remove irrelevant patches before they are processed by ViT, while the joint-token-based selection method learns to remove them on the fly.
+Thus, the first two approaches prioritize efficiency over accuracy by removing patches early on.
+For example, they are effective for addressing the low end range in Figure~\ref{fig:tradeoff}, where the joint-token-based selection method performs poorly.
+Some qualitative results of our method on sample images from the benchmarks are illustrated in Figure \ref{fig:qual_results}.